-A number of reports claim that using a mouse for an extended period of time can accumulate static charges due to the power supplied to this piece of hardware by the computer or the batteries in it.
+Several reports claim that using a mouse for an extended period can accumulate static charges due to the power supplied to this piece of hardware by the computer or the batteries in it.
 Every time a user moves the mouse, a small amount of static electricity is stored in the mouse.
-When it reaches a certain point, it will have an effect on the mouse’s operation.
+It will affect the mouse’s operation when it reaches a certain point.
 We have the ideal method for discharging the charge on your computer mouse.

 4. Misconfigured Mice Settings

 Because of some mouse hardware configurations, your mouse may be double-clicking and hopping around on your screen.
-Some mouse-related features, whether activated or deactivated, may consume a large number of resources, preventing drivers from providing mouse pointer functionality, most notably display-related drivers.
-This could also be caused by changes to the mouse’s settings.
+Some mouse-related features, whether activated or deactivated, may consume many resources, preventing drivers from providing mouse pointer functionality, most notably display-related drivers.
+Changes to the mouse’s settings could also cause this.

 5. Driver-Based Issues